isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 After the exam, we were called to the principal's office one by one and informally told how the exam had gone.

 "Mr. Iha, you did well.
 Only one wrong answer in science, but the rest was fine.
-The principal, Mr. Morimoto, who always called Ryuji and me attached "Mr." in front of our names to distinguish us from other students, called me that today as well.
+The principal, Mr. Morimoto, who always called Ryuji and me with "Mr." in front of our names to distinguish us from other students, called me that today as well.

 "Yes, thank you," I said.

 Ryuji was excited on the way home.

 "We did very well, don't worry.
 Shall we go to Kanoya tomorrow?
-I heard they are showing "The Migratory Bird with Guitar".
+I heard that 'The Migratory Bird with Guitar' is being screened there".

 The result of the examination was brought to us on February 20.